Big White Ski Resort: Skiing terrain

 Big White has a total of 119 designated trails and 27 unnamed trails.
-18% of these trails are beginner, 56% intermediate and the remaining 26% are classed as expert.
-The wooded areas between trails are all open and can offer a variety of ungroomed snow and widely varied terrain.
+18% of these trails are beginner, 56% intermediate, 22% advanced, and 6% of the runs fall into the extreme category.
+Widely varied terrain exists in the wooded areas between runs, most of which are sanctioned.

-Big White currently has one 8-passenger high speed gondola, one 6-passenger high speed chair (new for the 06/07 season), four 4-passenger high speed chairs, two 4-passenger fixed-grip chairs, three 2-passenger chairs (including the Telus park chairlift), one T-bar, one children's and one adult's magic carpet.
+Big White currently has one 8-passenger high-speed gondola, one 6-passenger high-speed chair (new for the 06/07 season), four 4-passenger high-speed chairs, two 4-passenger fixed-grip chairs, three 2-passenger chairs (including the Telus park chairlift), one T-bar, one children's and one adult's magic carpet.
 There is a tubing carpet lift (new for the 2015–2016 season).
 These lifts are capable of transporting 28,000 people per hour uphill.
 All feeder lifts now use radio-frequency identification (RFID) gate technology to scan guests for valid lift tickets and passes.

-East side
+Eastside

 The eastern side of Big White is where the majority of lifts are located.
-The runs on this side are usually shorter and more crowded than those found over on the Gem Lake side.
+The runs on this side are usually shorter and more crowded than those found over on the Gem Lakeside.
 The most advanced runs are located on this side underneath the Cliff Chair.
-The Cliff Chair closed during the 2008 season, pending an investigation by avalanche experts after the Parachute Bowl slipped in January 2008.

 There is one high-speed detachable 6-seater chair (Snow Ghost Express), three high-speed detachable quad chairs (Ridge Rocket, Bullet, and the Black Forest), one fixed-grip quad chairlift (Powder Chair), three double chairlifts (Falcon, Cliff, and Telus Park), and a single T-bar, the Alpine T-bar.

 The Ridge Rocket chair has a small lodge at its base, and the base of the Bullet chair is very near the main village.
 The new 6-seater lift (the Snow Ghost Express) was built for the 2006–2007 season parallel to Ridge Rocket Express to reduce lift lines.

 Gem Lake

 Gem Lake is located on the western side of Big White and is served by the Gem Lake high-speed detachable quad chair.
 The Falcon and Powder Chairs, two and four-person lifts respectively, are nearby.
-The Gem Lake lift is often windier than the east side lifts, but offers the largest single-lift vertical drop at the hill at 710 m.
-It has a lodge known as the Westridge Warming Hut complete with washrooms, coffee shop, ticket sales and large parking lot at its base; the base of the Gem Lake Express is quite distant from the Village area.
+The Gem Lake lift is often windier than the east side lifts but offers the largest single-lift vertical drop at the hill at 710 m.
+It has a lodge known as the Westridge Warming Hut complete with washrooms, coffee shops, ticket sales, and large parking lot at its base; the base of the Gem Lake Express is quite distant from the Village area.
 Traditionally tourists tend to ski more on the east side while locals from Kelowna and other nearby towns will ski Gem Lake more than tourists.
-The addition of several new groomed blue and green runs at Gem Lake have allowed this area to be much more family-friendly to the beginner / intermediate skier or rider.
+The addition of several new groomed blue and green runs at Gem Lake has allowed this area to be much more family-friendly to the beginner / intermediate skier or rider.